StarKRE22/Atomic/Docs/Elements/Time/RandomCooldown.md

 # 🧩 RandomCooldown

 Represents a **cooldown timer with a random duration**.
 Each time the cooldown is reset, it is assigned a new random value between a specified minimum and maximum duration.

-> [!TIP]
-> Useful for game mechanics where cooldowns should be unpredictable, e.g., random attack delays, randomized event
-> timers, or procedural ability cooldowns.
+Useful for game mechanics where cooldowns should be unpredictable, e.g., random attack delays, randomized event timers, or procedural ability cooldowns.

 ---